NixOS/nix/src/libstore/s3-binary-cache-store.md

 Note that this means Nix will read environment variables and files with different idioms than with Nix's own settings, as implemented by the AWS SDK.
 Consult the documentation linked above for further details.

-### Authenticated Reads to your S3 binary cache
+### Authenticated reads to your S3 binary cache

 Your bucket will need a bucket policy allowing the desired users to perform the `s3:GetObject` and `s3:GetBucketLocation` action on all objects in the bucket.
 The [anonymous policy given above](#anonymous-reads-to-your-s3-compatible-binary-cache) can be updated to have a restricted `Principal` to support this.

-### Authenticated Writes to your S3-compatible binary cache
+### Authenticated writes to your S3-compatible binary cache

 Your account will need an IAM policy to support uploading to the bucket: